mongodb/winkerberos/doc/index.rst

 Changes
 -------
-See the :doc:`changelog` for a full list of changes to Winkerberos.
+See the :doc:`changelog` for a full list of changes to WinKerberos.

 About This Documentation
 ------------------------